Jazz++ MIDI Sequencer

 wxUSE_STL 0 1

-11. Build the debug static version of the wxWidgets libraries by typing:
+8. Build the 32-bit, debug, static version of the wxWidgets libraries by typing:

 nmake BUILD=debug SHARED=0 USE_OPENGL=1 -f makefile.vc

-12. Build the release static version of the wxWidgets libraries by typing:
+9. Build the 32-bit, release static version of the wxWidgets libraries by typing:

 nmake BUILD=release SHARED=0 USE_OPENGL=1 -f makefile.vc